 Professor Solomon graduated from the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.
 He received a Bachelor’s Degree from the University of Pennsylvania, cum laude.
 He has a Master’s Degree in finance from the London Business School.

-Steven Davidoff Solomon is teaching the following courses in Fall 2021:
+Steven Davidoff Solomon is not teaching any Law courses in Fall 2022.

 Courses During Other Semesters